 MPLS Ethernet (10 Mbps) for $690/mo. per site

 50 x $690 = $34,500/month

 What is MPLS?

 Until the introduction of SD-WAN, MPLS was the go-to solution for sharing network resources across a distributed organization.
 MPLS (multi-protocol label switching) securely connects multi-location businesses over a carrier-grade, privately-owned IP network that supports all mission-critical voice and data traffic requiring real-time delivery.

 MPLS works by labeling data packets as they leave a customer’s network and enter the private MPLS network.
 The label is used to direct the packet to the next hop in a predetermined network path.
 It’s also used to assign traffic prioritization.
 For example, during periods of network congestion, specific labels (like voice packets) can be assigned to get through, while other data is held back for later delivery.

-Key benefits of MPLS have historically been historically been prioritized traffic routing, quality of service (QoS) and security over the private network.
+Key benefits of MPLS have historically been prioritized traffic routing, quality of service (QoS) and security over the private network.

 An SD-WAN vs MPLS Comparison

 |Voice / Real-time Application Failover|

 Which is the best for my business?
 SD-WAN vs MPLS